cogentcore/core/text/textcore/README.md

 ## TODO

+* new render: filetree menu is not updating enabled / disabled state correctly, but cursor is accurate.

 * prompt on quitting modified file hangs: can't figure it out: dialog is called but never opens, then it hangs

 * diff next doesn't scroll both